AbateLab/DAb-seq/README.md

 #### `mb_pipeline.py`

-The first script, `mb_pipeline.py` processes raw FASTQ files according to settings in a configuration file (see the provided example, `dabseq.cfg`).
+The first script, `mb_pipeline.py`, processes raw FASTQ files according to settings in a configuration file (see the provided example, `dabseq.cfg`).
 The script demultiplexes DNA panel amplicons and antibody tags into single cells, aligns panel reads to the human genome, and generates a GVCF file for each cell.
 For specific usage instructions and a list of arguments, use the `-h` option.

 #### `genotype_cohort.py`

-The second script operates on the single-cell GVCF files produced by `mb_pipeline.py` for one or multiple experiments.
+`genotype_cohort.py` operates on the single-cell GVCF files produced by `mb_pipeline.py` for one or multiple experiments.
 The script imports GVCFs into a GenomicsDB database (GATK GenomicsDBImport) and calls genotypes (GATK GenotypeGVCFs) separately for each genomic interval in parallel.